Cosmology, the study of the origin &

 This type of measurement was shown on Episode 23 on Season 3 of the TV program "The Big Bang Theory."
 3 The episode is called "The Lunar Excitation."
 The team said that they used equipment borrowed from the California Institute of Technology (a.k.a.
 Caltech ) where most of the show's main characters are supposed to work.
 At a distance of 384,400 km, the signal would have taken 2.56 seconds to travel from the earth to moon and back.
 If the moon was only 3,000 miles away, the interval would have been about 32 milliseconds.
 Needless to say, astronomers measure intervals close to the 2.5 seconds estimated by Leonard on the program.

 During the TV episode, Leonard demolished another NASA conspiracy theory.
-He commented that this type of measurement is the only definitive technique to prove that humans actually did reach the moon and left objects on its surface.
+He commented that this type of measurement is the only definitive technique to prove that humans actually did reach the moon and leave objects on its surface.

 This type of measurement only proves that one part of the Flat Earth belief system is incorrect and that the distance from the Earth to the moon is about 80 times that estimated by Flat Earthers.
 This proof does not prove that the Earth is roughly spherical in shape.